7RU7H/Archive/Web-Application-Hacking/OWASP-Top-10-Historic-Definitions.md

 ## Cryptographic Failures

-Poor implementation of or lack of adequate cryptographic algorithms to protect data, or weak or faulty implementations; token cracking like [[JSON-Web-Tokens]], cookie cracking like [[Javascript-Cookie-Abuse]], man in the middle
+Poor implementation of or lack of adequate cryptographic algorithms to protect data, or weak or faulty implementations; token cracking like [[JSON-Web-Tokens]], cookie cracking like [[JavaScript-Cookie-Abuse]], man in the middle
 - [[MITM-Attacks]]
 -
 Indicators of Vulnerability: